vkdlxj008/code_ch/README.md

 Files
-board.py: Manages the game board state and game logic.\n computer.py: Contains the AI logic for the computer player.\n draw.py: Handles drawing the game board and pieces using Turtle graphics.\n main.py: The entry point of the game.
+board.py: Manages the game board state and game logic.

+computer.py: Contains the AI logic for the computer player.

+draw.py: Handles drawing the game board and pieces using Turtle graphics.

+main.py: The entry point of the game.
 Initializes the game, manages player input, and controls game flow.

+TTT_blueprint.jpg: It is a brief blueprint of how to approach this coding challenge.

 Features
-Player vs. Computer: Play against a basic AI.\n
+Player vs. Computer: Play against a basic AI.

-GUI Interface: Uses Turtle graphics to display the game board and Tkinter for dialog boxes.\n Replay Option: After a game ends, choose to play again or exit.
+GUI Interface: Uses Turtle graphics to display the game board and Tkinter for dialog boxes.

+Replay Option: After a game ends, choose to play again or exit.

 License